onlyhavecans/squirrels.wtf/content/code/BunnyPot Alpha.md

 title: BunnyPot Alpha
 slug:	bunnypot

-I've been getting a lot into reversing and malware.
-It's been my mid 2012 obsession, and it's really put an awesome edge on my understanding of computer science, programming, and hacking in general.
+Since the beginning of the year I have been mildly obsessed with reversing and malware.
+Studying ASM and low level debugging is put an awesome edge on my understanding of computer science, programming, and hacking in general.

 A week or so ago I started reading the [Malware Analyst's Cookbook and DVD: Tools and Techniques for Fighting Malicious Code](http://search.barnesandnoble.com/Malware-Analysts-Cookbook-and-DVD/Michael-Ligh/e/9780470613030) where they recommend you build up a honeypot to collect malware.
-Of course I can't just take a few suggestions and set up a normal honeypot; Being a SysAdmin at heart I have to _automate the hell_ out of everything.
+Of course I can't a simple suggestions and set up a normal honeypot; Being a SysAdmin at heart I have to _automate the hell_ out of everything.

 **If you aren't interested in the scripts or the setup just scroll down for the iPhone pic money shot.**